Index

 - Select the Method

-- If there is not sufficient storage space on the backup destination, then the backup will fail.
+- If there is insufficient storage space on the backup destination, then the backup will fail.
 Set the Path and Cycle Count to satisfy both your backup requirements and your storage constraints.

 - Click Save

-- You can test the configuration to ensure that the credentials supplied are valid and will provide write access to the specified destination directory (local backups use the statseeker user account).
+You can test the configuration to ensure that the credentials supplied are valid and provide the required permissions to the destination directory.

 - Click Test